OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 The parameter *myPolicy* can be *TakeEnergyWinner* for the winner-takes-all policy or *TakeEnergyCentroid* for the energy centroid policy.
 If the energy centroid policy is used, the depth is forced to be at the level just above the crystal level, whatever the system used.
 If the winner-takes-all policy is used, then the user must choose the *depth* at which the readout process takes place.
 If the *setPolicy* command is not set, then the winner-takes-all policy is chosen by default in order to be back-compatible with previous Gate releases.

-Figure 8.2 illustrates the actions of both the *adder* and *readout* modules.
+:numref:`Hittosingle` illustrates the actions of both the *adder* and *readout* modules.
 The *adder* module transforms the *hits* into a *pulse* in each individual volume and then the *readout* module sums a group of these *pulses* into a single *pulse* at the level of depth as defined by the user for the winner-takes-all policy.

 .. figure:: Hittosingle.jpg